“The ethics of procedure: traffic laws, modern technology and the reconfiguration of Privacy in the Arabian Gulf” by Alexandre Caeiro

 “The Wolf in Sheep’s Skin: Promises and Realities of Religious Freedom in China” by Grace Gaffet

 Photo of Kaifeng North Mosque by Windmemories (CC BY-SA 4.0) The following essay is reprinted and adapted on Canopy Forum in collaboration with the journal Derecho en Sociedad, a biannual electronic publication that is free and open access.
-See other essays in this series here.
-Since the establishment of the People’s Republic of China (PRC), the Chinese Communist Party
+Their issue 19(1) features full length articles in Spanish and English.
+Read Gaffet’s long-form essay on Religious Freedom in China here.
+See other

 “Defining a Muslim; The Case of Pakistan and its Ahmadis” by Yasser Latif Hamdani